ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 A place for us to add frequently asked tour questions, and their answers.
 Can be useful if there are prospective students looking at the site, or for training material for ambassadors.
 ### [I] Contact form
-A form wehre you can provide name, email, and notes - could be used by potential ambassadors, potential students, or for submitting website feedback.
+A form where you can provide name, email, and notes - could be used by potential ambassadors, potential students, or for submitting website feedback.
 Would need to feed into our email to be checked.

 ## Members
 ### [I] Delete members
-Members need to be deletable, for leaving the org or graduating
+Members need to be deletable, for leaving the org or graduating.
+Should only be an allowable action for super users.
+Should ask for confirmation before deleting.
 ### [I] Detail view of member
 Should show all details on member, including attended events and meetings, contact info, total hours, etc. Super users should be able to view this for any given member, and a member should be able to view their own.
 ### [I] Add custom event
 Members complete custom events, need to be able to add a single event.
-I think this should create a real event, and then mark it as private.
+This should create a real event, and then mark it as private.
 Only super users should have this ability.
 ### [I] List view of members
 Currently, this has a "highlight by service hour requirement" for logged in users.
 This would be a good idea.
 Requires frontend javascript code.
 Only logged in super users should see how many hours a member has.